vedantchimmad/SQL_Tutorial/1.Introduction/README.md

 | Language         | A variety of programming languages can be used to interact with a DMBS Ex : SQL,Python(mysql-connecter-python),java |SQL (Structured Query Language) is the standard language for interacting with an RDMD|
 | Scalability      | Not better as compared to RDBMS                                                                                     | RDMBs provide better scalability options due to their ability to distribute data across multiple servers (sharding).|
 | ACID Complianc   | ACID (Atomicity, Consistency, Isolation, Durability) properties may or may not be fully supported in a DBMD         |An RDMD ensures full ACID compliance for maintaining data consistency and reliability|

+## ACID
+ACID stands for Atomicity, Consistency,Isolation, Durability
+* **Atomicity** : It treats all the transaction as single indivisible unit,It means that either all the operations within a transaction are successfully completed, or none of them are applied to the database.
+If any part of a transaction fails, all changes made by previous operations within the same transaction are rolled back.
+* **Consistency**: Consistency guarantees that a database remains in a valid state before and after each transaction execution.
+It ensures that only valid data is written to the database by enforcing predefined rules or constraints.
+* **Isolation**: Isolation ensures concurrent transactions operate independently without interfering with each other's intermediate results
+* **Durability**: Durability guarantees that once committed, changes made by successful transactions are permanent and survive any subsequent failures such as power outages or system crashes.

+ACID properties ensure reliable and consistent data management in databases and help maintain data integrity while allowing concurrent access to shared resources through proper isolation controls.